lululxvi/deepxde/docs/demos/pinn_forward/Kovasznay.flow.rst

 Implementation
 --------------

-This description goes through the implementation of a solver for the above described Kovasznay flow equation step-by-step.
+This description goes through the implementation of a solver for the above described Kovasznay flow step-by-step.

 First, the DeepXDE and Numpy modules are imported: